DrDowellsHead/Ping-Pong/README.md

 ## Bonus Part:

 ***== Quest received.
 You need to implement interactive version of the PONG (real-time game mode).
-Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics.
+To simplify the processing of player actions and display of character graphics, the `ncurses` library can be used, but the limitations of the main part also apply to the bonus part.
 The interactive mode code must be in the src/pong_interactive.c file.
 To implement the bonus part, you must implement the base part first. ==***

 ## Important notes: